Campaign 139: Overview

 After World War II, France fought the First Indochina War to retain French Indochina.
 When it lost that war at Dien Ben Phu, it freed the Kingdom of Laos.
 Laotian neutrality was established in the 1954 Geneva Agreements.
 When France withdrew most of its military in conformity with the treaty, the United States filled the vacuum with purportedly civilian paramilitary instructors.
 A North Vietnamese-backed communist insurrection began as early as 1949.
 Invading during the opium harvest season of 1953, it settled in northeastern Laos adjacent to the border of the Democratic Republic of Vietnam.

 As the Laotian Civil War flared, it became apparent that the People's Army of Vietnam would be opposed by Lao guerrilla forces backed by air power.
 The Central Intelligence Agency established a secret guerrilla army in the Plain of Jars.
 Interposed between the communist settlement around Xam Neua and the Royal Lao Government in Vientiane, the Hmong military irregulars fought to hold on to their traditional territory, and to preserve Laos.
 After the failure and defeat of Operation Pigfat and Operation Raindance in early 1969, the communists had overrun the Plain of Jars to within ten kilometers of the guerrillas' main base at Long Chieng in Military Region 2.
 As a riposte, Hmong General Vang Pao had launched another spoiling offensive against the pressing communists with Kou Kiet.
 However, the communists fought back with their own campaign.
 Vang Pao had countered again, with Operation Off Balance.

-Background
+Campaign 139 (1969-1970)

 Campaign 139 was named by the Vietnamese communist military convention of encoding the founding date in an operational code name; in its case, the 13th day of the 9th month.
 On 13 September 1969, the Democratic Republic of Vietnam's General Võ Nguyên Giáp tasked General Vũ Lập with command of Campaign 139, to be waged in Military Region 2 of Laos.
 Included in the orders were ten Pathet Lao battalions for service; however, those battalions mustered only about 150 men each.
 Given their propensity for flight rather than fight, they were of dubious military value to Vũ Lập.
 The major forces in Campaign 139 would be the first PAVN combined arms team to invade northern Laos.
 Already in place in MR 2 awaiting Vũ Lập's leadership were 26 People's Army of Vietnam (PAVN) battalions and 60 tanks.